Chalsean/XFaction/README.md

 ## What is included
 The addon should provide the following functionalities:
 > Merged guild chat across guilds/realms/factions in the confederate
-- This particular build will route merged guild chat to #EKXFactionChat to prevent cluttering of guild chat for testers.
-The addon will automatically join testers to this channel upon loading, but you may need to enable seeing messages from the channel.
+- As of 2.5.3, the merged guild chat is routed to guild chat, similar to GreenWall
-- Personal achievements forwarded to confederate members in other guilds
+- Personal achievements forwarded to confederate members in other guilds (Known Bug: player name can sometimes bug out when an achievement is announced)

 > Merged system messages across guilds/realms/factions in the confederate
 - When another player using the addon comes online/offline, you should see a system message as if they were local guild member